-My name is Vennessia Jimenez, and I am a Latina therapist in Strasburg, CO.
-I have a BSW from Colorado State University and a master’s in clinical Mental Health Counseling from the University of Phoenix.
-In addition, I hold a certification with NBCC as a National Board-Certified Counselor and have a license with the State of Colorado as a professional counselor.
+My name is Vennessia Jimenez, and I own Saving Grace Therapy Services, PLLC in Strasburg, CO.
+I have a Bachelor of Social Work from Colorado State University and a master’s in clinical Mental Health Counseling from the University of Phoenix.
+In addition, I hold a certification with NBCC as a National Board-Certified Counselor as well as a license with the State of Colorado as a professional counselor.

 Most of my career has been in healthcare navigating systems, advocating for patient needs, partnering with many local organizations to help provide clients with continuity of care.
 In addition to supporting clients with lifestyle changes that improve overall mental well-being.
-I have learned how multiple factors contribute to depression, anxiety, or lifestyle choices.
+I have learned how multiple factors contribute to depression, anxiety, and lifestyle choices.

-I teach clients to practice mindfulness, learn distress tolerance skills, improve their interpersonal relationships, and learn to decrease stress by using CBT/DBT modalities.
+I teach clients to practice mindfulness, learn distress tolerance skills, improve their interpersonal relationships, and learn to decrease stress, anxiety, and depression by using CBT/DBT modalities.
 I am integrative in my approach to care by utilizing a variety of techniques that are both collaborative, strengths based, and person centered.

 My practice is based on helping people to identify the root cause of their problem and help them achieve the best outcome for a successful future.
 By teaching positive coping skills, building upon strengths, and learning to practice mindfulness, individuals can achieve a positive outlook on life.

 Saving Grace Therapy Services is a safe space that is free of judgement.
 A place where you can express your unique self and reach out for help when needed.
 Through supportive care individuals will learn to increase self-awareness and empower change.